 In the merger, Roadway stockholders will be entitled to receive 1.924 shares of Yellow common stock for each share of Roadway common stock that they own at the effective time of the merger, subject to the collar and other adjustments described in this joint proxy statement/prospectus, or, at their election, \$48.00 in cash in lieu of shares of Yellow common stock for each share of Roadway common stock they own.
 The consideration to be received by each Roadway stockholder is subject to proration and allocation provisions, which are designed to operate so that approximately one-half of the total consideration is paid in cash and approximately one-half of the total consideration is paid in Yellow common stock.
-Immediately following the merger (assuming Yellow's average closing price is within the collar), approximately 20 million shares of Yellow common stock, or 40% of the outstanding shares of Yellow common stock, will be held by former holders of Roadway common stock.
-At a Yellow average closing price of \$17.00 (which is below the collar), approximately 25 million shares of Yellow common stock, or 46% of the outstanding shares following the merger, would be issued to Roadway stockholders, and at a Yellow average closing price of \$35.00 (which is above the collar), approximately 16.5 million shares of Yellow common stock, or 36% of the outstanding shares following the merger, would be issued to Roadway stockholders.
+Immediately following the merger (assuming Yellow's average closing price is within the collar), approximately 20 million shares of Yellow common stock, or 40% of the outstanding shares of Yellow common stock.
+At a Yellow average closing price of \$17.00 (which is below the collar), approximately 25 million shares of Yellow common stock, or 46% of the outstanding shares following the merger, would be issued to Roadway stockholders.
 Each outstanding share of Yellow common stock will remain outstanding as a share of Yellow common stock after the merger.
 Shares of Yellow common stock, including shares issued to Roadway stockholders as a result of the merger, will continue to be quoted on the Nasdaq National Market under the trading symbol "YELL".
-Shares of Roadway common stock, which are quoted on the Nasdaq National Market under the trading symbol "ROAD", will be delisted if the
+Shares of Roadway common stock, which are quoted on the Nasdaq National Market under the trading symbol "ROAD", will be delisted if the merger is consummated.